Why are Kangaroo Care and Skin-to-Skin Contact Important?

 Dr. Nils Bergman, the subject of the article, has a video about kangaroo care in the LLLI Online Store.
 See the "What Are LLLI Resources For Breastfeeding My Premature Baby?"
 FAQ for more information about the video.

 Contacting an LLL Leader in your area may help you during this challenging time.
 To find a Group near you, call 1-800-LALECHE, look at our LLL Web Page Index or follow the hints in our page on finding a local LLL Leader.
-If you are unable to find a local Group, you may consider attending one of our on-line LLL meetings.

 Our FAQs present information from La Leche League International on topics of interest to parents of breastfed children.
 Not all of the information may be pertinent to your family's lifestyle.
 This information is general in nature and not intended to be advice, medical or otherwise.
 If you have a serious breastfeeding problem or concern, you are strongly encouraged to talk directly to a La Leche League Leader.
 Please consult health care professionals on any medical issue, as La Leche League Leaders are not medical practitioners.